Find A Speaker or Advisor

 Learn More About Howard Gardner

-For more than two decades, Professor Gardner has co-directed the GoodWork Project, now a component of the larger Good Project, a large-scale, non-profit effort to identify and study individuals and institutions whose high social and ethical standards of excellence serve as a model for good work.
-More recently, he has conducted reflection sessions designed to enhance the understanding and incidence of good work among young people and he is also investigating the ethical dimensions of new digital media.
+For more than two decades, Professor Gardner has co-directed the GoodWork Project, now a component of the broader Good Project, a large-scale, non-profit effort to identify and study individuals and institutions whose high social and ethical standards of excellence serve as a model for good work.
+More recently, he has conducted reflection sessions designed to enhance the understanding and incidence of good work among young people, and is also investigating the ethical dimensions of new digital media.

-Professor Gardner’s other research efforts include a major study of liberal arts and sciences in the 21st century.
+Professor Gardner’s other research efforts include a major study of liberal arts and sciences in the 21st century, culminating in his 2022 book with Wendy Fischman, “The Real World of College” (MIT Press).

 Howard Gardner (and select colleagues) are available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.